-Over 27 years ago, the First United Methodist Church of Los Angeles owned a large piece of property in downtown Los Angeles.
-Their surrounding neighborhood had been declining for years.
-Leaders of the church felt that the location and size of their property could–if repurposed differently–provide much-needed resources to members of the nearby community and contribute to the improvement and renewal of the neighborhood.
+Their surrounding neighborhood had been declining for years and leaders of the church felt that the location and size of their property could contribute to the improvement and renewal of their community.

 1010 Development Corporation grew out of the church’s desire to use their property to better serve the needs of their neighbors.
 The solution was developing two affordable housing properties: Villa Flores and Hope Village.

 Villa Flores, completed in 1998, serves low-income senior citizens.

 Hope Village, completed in 2001, serves low-income families.

 Fun Fact: '1010' was named after the address of the original church building, now a parking lot on 1010 S. Flower Street.

 FunFunFact: Chruch services are still held on the lot every Sunday.